bento-platform/bento/docs/object_storage.md

 1. Create S3 credentials for the service (access and secret key)
 2. Create an S3 bucket for the service

 The steps for this depend on which S3 provider you are using.
-For local development, we recommend using the Minio deployment that comes with Bento.
+For local development, we recommend using the Garage deployment that comes with Bento.
+See [garage.md](garage.md) for setup instructions.

 ### Drop Box